Biblical Theology

 Listen to this article

-“Only ye shall not eat the blood; ye shall pour it upon the earth as water.”
+Onely ye shall not eat the blood: yee shall powre it vpon the earth as water.
+Deuteronomy 12:16 (KJV)

-In conclusion, Deuteronomy 12:16 instructs the Israelites not to eat the blood of animals but rather to pour it out on the earth as an act of reverence for the sanctity of life.
-While Christians are not obligated to follow this specific commandment, it serves as a reminder to value and respect the gift of life that God has given us.
+In conclusion, Deuteronomy 12:16 instructs the Israelites not to eat animal blood but to pour it on the earth as an act of reverence for the sanctity of life.
+While Christians are not obligated to follow this specific dietary rule, the underlying principle—to value and respect the gift of life that God has given—remains a timeless and applicable truth for all believers.

 Share this: